NergalStudio/automatic-save-folder/README.md

 It's only to show you what I did so far.

 # progress and issues
-- It works with normal download and right-click download.
+- It works with normal download (left-click)
+- It doesn't work with right-click download yet.
 - It doesn't work with add/edit filter windows.
 - It requires frame script to be removed after every run or it will duplicate itself.
 (Firefox 48 bug?)
 - There's currently no way to detect if e10s is possible on Firefox.